-INTERNAL: Each student will undertake a project work in the fourth semester under the supervision of either a faculty from Jamia Hamdard or an expert from the industry/institute/research centre and under the overall supervision of Dean and Program Coordinator of the faculty.
+INTERNAL: Each student will undertake a project work in the fourth semester under the supervision of either a faculty from Jamia Hamdard or an expert from the industry/institute/research centre and under the overall supervision of the Head of the Department.
 After the completion of project each student has to submit a project report by the deadline fixed for the same purpose.
+All the supervisors have to submit attendance of their students, which should not be less than 80% or 500 working hours to appear for examination.

-EXTERNAL: Each student will deliver a presentation on the topic of his/her project work carried out in department/industry/institute/research centre which will be evaluated by an external examiner on the date and time fixed for the purpose.
-A viva voce examination will be conducted by an external examiner on the date and time fixed for the purpose.
+EXTERNAL: Each student will deliver a presentation on the topic of his/her project work carried out in department/industry/institute/research centre which will be evaluated by an external examiner and DRC on the date and time fixed for the purpose.
+Candidates will be evaluated on the basis of quality of work done, dissertation submitted, attendance in 4th semester not less than 80% or 500 working hours, presentation upto satisfaction of DRC as well as quality of publications if any, presentation in scientific conferences and departmental activities.